askanium/iulian4ik.github.io/_posts/2016-09-26-why-to-learn-programming-part-1.md

 ---
 layout: post

 title: Why To Learn Programming?
 Part 1

+meta_description: "Second article on analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."

-description: "Analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."
+summary: "Second article on analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."

 permalink: /why-to-learn-programming-part-1/

-date: 2016-09-20 12:00:00
+date: 2016-09-28 12:00:00

 categories: [learning,motivation,basics]

 tags: [choices,questions]

+keywords: [learn programming, learn to code, learn to program, programming languages, programming advice, programmer, how to learn programming, programming trends]

 sharemessage: 'Have a friend that is not decided whether to learn programming or want to persuade someone to do this?
 Share this article with others to back up your point of view!'
 ---